 Ensure all signal lights are working; if any lights are faulty, quickly replace them before driving.
 It’s important to inspect the clearance, dock plate, and trailer deck to prevent unwanted problems.

-Most importantly, ensure that the trailer is adequately supported and the trailer wheels are blocked before loading the heavy cargo or excavator [1].
+Most importantly, ensure that the trailer is adequately supported and the wheels are blocked before loading the heavy cargo or excavator [1].

 Make Sure The Trailer Is On Flat Ground